Bug report #3746

 Honestly, for software as far along as QGIS, it should be able to recognize a projection if it is already defined.
 Not realizing that this was happening caused me to create a set of files that were wrong because I saved them to a new file, with a new projection.
 Since the layer projection was not correct, the reprojection was even further off.

-#1 Updated by Anne Ghisla over 11 years ago
+#1 Updated by Anne Ghisla almost 13 years ago

 The zip file misses the dbf, and the .shp has a further .xml extension, so I tried to reproduce the problem with my own data.